Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

 \subsection{Gravitational Wave Emission}

-\tb{Once the WD interacts with the BH near $r_p$, it emits gravitational waves (GWs) due to the variation of the mass quadrupole of the star-BH system, see \cite{kob2004}.
+Once the WD interacts with the BH near $r_p$, it emits gravitational waves (GWs) due to the variation of the mass quadrupole of the star-BH system, see \cite{kob2004}.
 Following the disruption, the stretched debris is less compact to emit robust gravitational waves after leaving the closest approach.
-As a result, the detectable gravitational wave signal exhibits burst-like behavior, characterized by an amplitude $h$, signal duration $\tau$, and frequency $f \sim 1/\tau$ \citep{Toscani2022}.}
+As a result, the detectable gravitational wave signal exhibits burst-like behavior, characterized by an amplitude $h$, signal duration $\tau$, and frequency $f \sim 1/\tau$ \citep{Toscani2022}.

-\tb{To calculate GW amplitudes numerically within the SPH framework, we adopted the methodology outlined in \cite{Rosswog2009}.
+To calculate GW amplitudes numerically within the SPH framework, we adopted the methodology outlined in \cite{Rosswog2009}.
 Using the second-time derivative of the reduced quadrupole moment, we calculate the polarization amplitudes, $h_+(t)$, $h_\times(t)$, and the root-square-sum amplitude, $\lvert h(t) \rvert= \sqrt{\lvert h_+(t) \rvert ^2 + \lvert h_\times(t) \rvert ^2}$ over time for different tidal disruption scenarios.
+Figure~\ref{fig.gw} presents the gravitational waveforms $h_+(t)$, $h_\times(t)$, and $\lvert h(t) \rvert$ for three representative combinations of BH and WD spins, as labeled in the legend.

 As we change the combination from $a^\star = -0.98,\, \lambda = 0.15$ to $a^\star = 0.98,\,\lambda=-0.15$, the peak of the root-sum-square amplitude $h$ shifts to earlier times and decreases.
 The relative change in the peak of $h_{\rm max}$ between these two extreme combinations is approximately $0.7\%$.
 To understand the reason behind the difference, we further studied the GW amplitudes considering BH and WD rotations individually.
 We find all GW strains are similar and do not deviate from each other due to the tidal interaction between non-spinning BHs and spinning WDs.
 In contrast, in TDEs incorporating spinning BHs and non-spinning WDs, deviations arise for different BH spin parameters.
 It is worth mentioning that \cite{Toscani2022} also observed a similar behavior of the root-sum-square amplitude with BH spin (see their Figure 7), noting a significant variation in the peak value of $h$ for their chosen parameters as they consider higher $\beta$ values for tidal interaction.
-Hence, we conclude that the difference in the GW strains for different ``coupled'' combinations is mainly contributed by the BH spin.}
+Hence, we conclude that the difference in the GW strains for different ``coupled'' combinations is mainly contributed by the BH spin.